Southeast Face Rock Climbing

 |Rule changes for pets and trail closures 30 minutes after sunset MORE INFO >>>|

 The Southeast Face is the largest climbing area on Buzzard's Roost and home to the classic routes Eat and PG-13.
 The routes climb two opposing walls that form a large "dihedral."
 Three of the routes actually start back inside "caves" formed by the large boulders and make for good summer destinations when the rock everywhere else is too hot to touch.
 The Southeast Face also gets afternoon shade.
 The tops of the climbs can be reached by walking around the left side of PG-13 and scrambling up the slabs to the top.

 See the directions to Buzzard's Roost.
 The two bolted lines, La Realidad and PG-13, will be the first couple of routes on the left.
 They make good landmarks together with the tree on top of Eat.

-Mountain Project's determination of some of the classic, most popular, highest rated routes for Southeast Face:
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for Southeast Face:

 Featured Route For Southeast Face